rogueco/user-management-tt/README.md

 Other targets: `make logs`, `make scale n=3` (more workers), `make psql`, `make redis`, `make test`, `make coverage`, `make migration name=...`.

+To see the queue and worker in action, open the Imports page, download one of the sample CSVs it links to (10 users, or 500 users, both under `src/UserManagement.Blazor/wwwroot/samples`) and upload it.
+The job is accepted immediately, the `ImportRequested` queue in RabbitMQ management shows the message being consumed, `make worker-logs` shows the worker processing it, and the page polls until the job completes.
+Rows that fail validation are listed against their row number; both users and log entries then show the imported users.

 To run from source you need the .NET 10 SDK (`global.json` pins it). `dotnet run --project src/UserManagement.API` runs against the compose Postgres; without Redis or RabbitMQ configured the cache is in-process and imports run